-In November 2005, Winn Feline Foundation announced the creation of The Bria Fund to accept donations for feline infectious peritonitis (FIP) research.
+In November 2005, EveryCat Health Foundation (then called Winn Feline Foundation) announced the creation of The Bria Fund to accept donations for feline infectious peritonitis (FIP) research.

 Feline infectious peritonitis (FIP) was considered a fatal disease seen primarily in kittens and young adult cats.
 With your gift to the Bria Fund for FIP Research, new antiviral drugs have been developed showing that cats with FIP can be potentially treated and cured.
 However, our journey in eliminating FIP as a threat to every cat’s life is not finished yet.
 You can continue helping defeat FIP today by donating to the Bria Fund.